satyakonmsft/skype-docs/Skype/SDN/articles/cpuinsufficienteventratio-element-qualitypropertiestype-complextype-skype-sdn-2-2-c.md

 ---
 title: 'CPUInsufficientEventRatio element (QualityPropertiesType complexType)' (Schema C)
+description: Describes the Schema C iteration of the CPUInsufficientEventRatio element (QualityPropertiesType complexType) and provides the element's definition.
 TOCTitle: CPUInsufficientEventRatio element
 description: 'Percentage of sessions where the insufficient CPU event was fired when CPU cycles are insufficient for processing with the current modalities and applications, establish causing distortions in the audio channel.' ms:assetid: 5d166bb4-dba8-8ed2-97b1-9060a9d57839